How to Add Meta Tags to Your Website Using Nvu or KompoZer

 This article makes the assumption that you already know how to use either Nvu or KompoZer to create your website.
 If this is not true, please see one of the following tutorial series:

 (There isn't much difference between Nvu and KompoZer.
-If you can't decide, just pick KompoZer, which is basically Nvu with some bug fixes.)
+If you can't decide, just pick KompoZer, which is basically a later version of Nvu with a new name.)

 In addition, the article also doesn't really delve into great detail the meaning and purpose of the different meta tags.
 If you don't already know what the meta tags are for, and how to use them, you can find a full description of the commonly-used tags in my article How to Use Meta Tags In Search Engine Promotion